 We do this pretty often it seems.
 Usually there are a few causes.

 - A plant we bought as a 4" baby just grew as big as the label, nursery specialist or Google said it would, but at some point between garden center and hole in the ground we had decided to disregard fact and plant it too close to something else.
+Reality check!

-- A volunteer sprang up, seeding itself from who-knows-where, and we waited for it to disappear until finally accepting the fact that it needed to move.
+- A volunteer sprang up, seeding itself from who-knows-where, and we waited for it to disappear until finally accepting the fact that it had dug its' roots in needed to move.
 See yesterday's palmstravaganza post.